axlan/lan_pets/README.md

 # TODO

-Fix hard coded pets (don't show in UI)
-Add button to do full NMAP scan on device and save result for viewing.
 When pihole 6 is released, add integration into pihole API Have option to use NMAP for ping?
 Handle case where device has mutliple NIC's
-Add mDNS + bespoke advertisement of device info (avahi-browse / avahi-resolve) Add pet conversations
+Add pet conversations
 Chat bubbles for pet conversations
-Identifiers, host, MAC, mDNS?
-Figure out sensors for each device (ping, http, custom, SNMP) Any way to better abstract the router info dump?
-Add more stuff to relationship view, like moods as a color with legend Add different mood algorithms
+Figure out sensors for each device (ping, http, custom, SNMP) Add more stuff to relationship view, like moods as a color with legend Add different mood algorithms
 Make relationship logic more involved